 import newrelic.agent newrelic.agent.initialize()

 wsgi.py file.
-There is no need to provide any arguments to the
+You do not need to provide any arguments to the

 If you are using an embedded Python WSGI server from

-app.py, these lines should instead be placed at the very start of the
+app.py, place these lines at the very top of the

 wsgi.py file.
 When using